newhuo-tech/hk-docs/source/index.html.md

     }
 }
 ```
-In the near future, Huobi Hong Kong Global will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while single side order book changed (either bid or ask), the update message will be no longer including a blank object for another side.<br>
+In the near future, New Huo Hong Kong Global will align the update behavior of 150-level incremental channel with 5-level/20-level, which means while single side order book changed (either bid or ask), the update message will be no longer including a blank object for another side.<br>
 4) While there is nothing change between two snapshots in past 100ms, the 150 levels incremental MBP feed still sends out a message which contains two blank objects – bids & asks. <br>

 ```json